EcoG-One/cue_to_m3u_converter/README.md

 ### Main Interface:
 - **File Selection:** Add/remove CUE files with a visual list
 - **Output Directory:** Browse and select where M3U files will be saved
+- **Batch Mode Toggle:** Save each M3U file in the same directory as its corresponding CUE file.
 - **Options Panel:** Checkboxes for extended format and relative paths
 - **Progress Bar:** Shows conversion progress in real-time
 - **Status Log:** Displays detailed conversion results and errors